andrewm4894/anomstack/README.md

 ### Docker

-To get started with Anomstack, you can run it locally via docker compose.
+To get started with Anomstack, you can run it via docker compose.

 ```bash
 # clone repo